 In June 2014, in connection with our entering into the Deerfield facility, we issued the initial Deerfield warrant to Deerfield.
 According to the terms of the initial Deerfield warrant, in no event may Deerfield exercise this warrant if such exercise would result in Deerfield beneficially owning more than 9.985% of the then issued and outstanding shares of our common stock.
 This exercise limitation may not be waived and any purported exercise that is inconsistent with this exercise limitation is null and void.
 This exercise limitation will not apply to any exercise made immediately prior to a change of control transaction.
 If Deerfield is only able to exercise the initial Deerfield warrant for a limited number of shares due to this exercise limitation, the initial Deerfield warrant could subsequently become exercisable to purchase the remainder of the shares as a result of a variety of events.
 This could occur, for example, if we issue more shares or Deerfield sells some of its existing shares.
-Without regard to this exercise limitation, the initial Deerfield warrant is exercisable for 14,423,076 shares of our Series D redeemable convertible preferred stock.
-The initial Deerfield warrant includes a net exercise provision and contains provisions for the adjustment of the exercise price and the number of shares issuable upon the exercise of the warrant in the event of certain stock dividends, stock splits, recapitalizations, reclassifications and consolidations.
+Without regard to this exercise limitation, the initial Deerfield warrant is exercise provision and contains provisions for the adjustment of the exercise price and the number of shares issuable upon the exercise of the warrant in the event of certain stock dividends, stock splits, recapitalizations, reclassifications and consolidations.
 Under the initial Deerfield warrant, Deerfield also has the right to demand upon the occurrence of specified events, including a merger, asset sale or other change of control transaction, that we redeem the initial Deerfield warrant for cash amount equal to the Black-